-Bad weather can strike suddenly and severely so the best advice is to stay off the road.
-If you must drive, make sure you are prepared for the conditions.
-Good preparation is necessary both for your car and your vehicle.
+Bad weather can strike suddenly and severely so the best advice is to stay off the road but if you must drive, make sure you are properly prepared.

 Listen to weather forecasts and traffic reports – don’t travel if the police or road service organisations (eg AA, RAC) advise against it.

 Always drive safely according to the weather conditions and give yourself time and space – arriving safely should be your aim.

 If you get into trouble, stay with your vehicle until help arrives, if possible.
 If you do have to leave your vehicle, make yourself visible to others.

 Remember – your vehicle and road safety are ultimately your responsibility.

 Be prepared if wintry weather is forecast